Hopding/pdf-lib/docs/classes/_core_pdf_structures_factories_pdfstandardfontfactory_.pdfstandardfontfactory.md

 This Factory supports Standard fonts.
-Note that the apparent hardcoding of values for OpenType fonts does not actually affect TrueType fonts.

 A note of thanks to the developers of [https://github.com/foliojs/pdfkit](https://github.com/foliojs/pdfkit), as this class borrows from: [https://github.com/foliojs/pdfkit/blob/f91bdd61c164a72ea06be1a43dc0a412afc3925f/lib/font/afm.coffee](https://github.com/foliojs/pdfkit/blob/f91bdd61c164a72ea06be1a43dc0a412afc3925f/lib/font/afm.coffee)